WUSTL-CSE222-FS18/studio-00-gpark21/README.md

 ***Q1.
 The above paragraph and this sentence use markdown in a few ways.
 Give a brief description of anything unusual you notice.
 Just enter your description on the lines below:***

+The numbers of the above paragraph are all 1's, but the result is a proper list with numbers 1-3.
+The triple astericks are what italicize the question paragraph, and single quotations lead to.... weird emphasis words.

 ### Lists

 Create a numbered list of five of your favorite foods in-order from favorite to least favorite in the designated area below.
 Be sure to include at least two things that are made of multiple ingredients.